 PATs are only one of many ways to evaluate student learning and are not meant to replace day-to-day teacher observations and classroom assessment.
 They are sources of information that must be interpreted, used and communicated within the context of regular and continuous assessment by classroom teachers.

 The Alberta government expects us to report the scores from Grades 6 and 9 PATs.
-We will report the results to students and parents/guardians in the following way: Teacher providing results to either parents or students upon request before June 29, 2020.
+We will report the results to students and parents/guardians in the following way: progress report comments on the final report in June, 2021.